hashicorp/boundary-reference-architecture/deployment/gcp/README.md

 # Boundary Deployment Examples
 This directory contains two deployment examples for Boundary using Terraform.
-The `gcp/` directory contains an example AWS reference architecture codified in Terraform.
+The `gcp/` directory contains an example GCP reference architecture codified in Terraform.
 The `boundary/` directory contains an example Terraform configuration for Boundary using the [Boundary Terraform Provider](https://github.com/hashicorp/terraform-provider-boundary).

 ## Requirements
 - Terraform 0.13 or later